Water-Melon/Melon/docs/book/en/error.md

 RET(code)
 ```

 Description: Generate a return value based on the given error code `code`.
 No error if `code` is 0.
 An invalid error value if `code` is less than 0.
 If `code` is greater than 0, it indicates a valid error code.
+If mln_error_callback_set was used to set a callback function before this, the callback function will be invoked after the return value is composed.

 Return value: 0 or a negative value, 0 means no error, negative value means error